Castello Visconteo di Vogogna

 This fortress was likely commissioned by Giovanni Visconti, who widened the castle in 1348 by adding other parts to the already existing structure.

 The castle was conceived to be a military district for the defense of the whole valley and of Vogogna in particular.
 In 1328 the small village became indeed the capital city of the Lower Ossola Region, which was in contrast to Domodossola, namely the capital city of the Upper Ossola Region.

 In 1970 it was closed to the public after the renovation works started in 1990, and it was reopened in 1998.
 From 1998 to 2004 the inside structure was completed with the new facilities inaugurated on 4th June, 2005.

 The castle houses a permanent exhibition entitled "Il soldatino di piombo.
 Figurini storici dal secolo V al secolo XXI" (meaning "Tin soldier.
 Historic models from 5th to 21st century"), temporary exhibitions and didactic proposals as well.

-From 2018, the Castle hosts on two floors the permanent exhibition "Tempo di lupo.
-La storia di un ritorno" by Muse of Trento in the field of LIFE WOLFALPS European project.
+The Castle hosts on two floors the permanent exhibition "Tempo di lupo.
+La storia di un ritorno".

 In the Castle you could also discover a suggestive corner of the Middle Ages through "Armi, usi e costumi dell'epoca medievale" by ACOI Associazione Culturale Ossola Inferiore.